eldronzhou/SDPR/README.md

 ## Installation

 Currently we have only tested SDPR on linux x86 as SDPR explictly uses SSE instruction.
-We are checking whether SDPR works for other operating systems and architecture.
 To install SDPR, you need to first download the repo:

 ```
 git clone https://github.com/eldronzhou/SDPR.git